ICRAR/daliuge/docs/dataflow.rst

 ^^^^^^^^^^^^^^
 The DFMS prototype provides eight Graph-based functions as shown in Figure 1 below.

+.. _dataflow.fig.funcs:

 .. figure:: images/dfms_func_as_graphs.jpg

-   Figure 1.
    Graph-based Functions of the DFMS Prototype

 The :doc:`graphs` section will go through implementation details for each function.
 Here we briefly discuss how they work together in our data-driven framework.

-* First of all, the *Logical Graph Template* (topleft in Fig. 1) represents high-level data processing capabilities.
+* First of all, the *Logical Graph Template* (topleft in :numref:`dataflow.fig.funcs`) represents high-level data processing capabilities.
 In the case of SDP, they could be, for example, "Process Visibility Data" or "Stage Data Products".

-* All logical graph templates are managed by the *LogicalGraph Template Repository* (bottomleft in Fig. 1).
+* All logical graph templates are managed by the *LogicalGraph Template
+  * Repository* (bottomleft in :numref:`dataflow.fig.funcs`).
   The logical graph template is first selected from this repository for a specific pipeline and is then filled with scheduling block parameters.
 This generates a *Logical Graph*, expressing a pipeline with resource-oblivious dataflow constructs.